karenyyng/shear_gp/README.md

 * functions for analyzing code are in this directory
 * code for calling the functions are in the subdirectories

+## Note when setting up `George`
+Don't compile `HODLR`, clone it and rename folder into `hodlr` in the github designated location.
+Then just do:
 ```
+$ python setup.py develop
 ```

 # note about ipynb magic